afristo/google-hacking/README.md

 | weather: | Search for information about the weather of the given location. | weather:{string} | weather:Dallas |

 ### Mathematical Search Operators
-These operators allow you to use google like a calculator and other similar functions.
+These operators allow you to use google as a calculator and other similar functions.

 | Operator | Description | Example | Result |
 | :------: | :---------- | :----: | :-----: |